isprojects/mstform/README.md

 ### Text Arrays

 `converters.textStringArray`: raw value is a string with newlines.
 Value is an array of strings split by newline.
-Note that this is for use with strings with a newline separator, for instance a textarea.
+You can use this with a textarea to edit an array of strings by newline.

 ### Models